Egypt’s women are rising up against sexual violence. Others are still being jailed for TikToks.

 'Huge stigma' for victims

-Since the young man’s arrest, other alleged sexual offenders have been exposed.
-They included Mohamed Nagy, a well-known activist, who was dismissed by his organization after it said he confessed to sexually harassing women on his Facebook page.
+Since the young man’s arrest, other alleged sexual offenders have been accused.
+They include Mohamed Nagy, a well-known activist, who was dismissed by his organization after it said he admitted to sexually harassing women on his Facebook page.
 He apologized to his victims, blaming his actions on his “bad upbringing and the society around him.”
 He declined to comment when reached by telephone.

 Another rights group said it suspended an employee for sexual misconduct, and authorities detained a well-known publisher after he was accused of sexual harassment, which he denied in a Facebook post.
-Victims have also opened up about being abused at other elite schools and in churches.
+Victims have also opened up about being abused at elite schools and in churches.

-Earlier this month, female students at the High Cinema Institute, the national film school, demanded measures to protect them against sexual harassment.
+This month, female students at the High Cinema Institute, the national film school, demanded measures to protect them against sexual harassment.

 In a rare public statement, the nation’s Al-Azhar establishment, the Sunni Muslim world’s authority on religious life and Islamic education, spoke out against sexual harassment.
-Al-Azhar encouraged women to report crimes and denounced the targeting of women for wearing clothing that might considered suggestive.
+Al-Azhar encouraged women to report crimes and denounced the targeting of women for wearing clothing that might be considered suggestive.

 The social media campaign also prompted the government to amend the country’s criminal law to give judges the authority to protect the identity and personal details of sexual assault victims.
 The bill, which has been submitted to parliament for approval, raises hopes that more women will come forward to expose abuses.